Jmoodina/pandas-challenge/README.md

-# pandas-challenge
-Assignment 4 PyCity Schools Analysis
+# Project Completion Report: District-Wide School Performance Analysis

+## Objective:
+As the Chief Data Scientist for the city's school district, the goal was to analyze standardized test results and provide a comprehensive report showcasing key metrics and trends in school performance.

-District Summary:
+### District Summary:
 There are a total of 15 schools
 A student count of 39170.
 A total budget of over 83 million